nicolasochem/tzip/proposals/tzip-21/tzip-21.md

 Many of the terms in this standard are derived from [The Dublin Core, RCF 2413][2].

-## TODO

-- Semi-fungible and NFT Token examples
-- More specialized examples (video, 3d, etc)
-- Examples in an FA2 on delphinet (both metadata on chain and in IPFS)

 ## Motivation & Goals

 This metdata standard aims to: